-Camp FORCEEE returns to entertain kids during summer - Port Arthur News
+Camp FORCEEE returns to Port Arthur to entertain children during summer - Port Arthur News

 Aquatic fun

 Alpough said the city’s spray park is up and running at Barbara Jacket Park at Gilham Circle.
 It is open from noon to 7 p.m.
-Tuesday through Saturday and 2 p.m. to 7 p.m.
-Sunday.
+Tuesdays through Saturdays and 2 p.m. to 7 p.m. on Sundays.

-The Walter Mosley Pool is open at 1201 Joe Louis Ave from noon to 7 p.m.
-Tuesday through Saturday and 2 p.m. to 7 p.m.
-Sunday.
+The Walter Mosley Pool is open at 1201 Joe Louis Ave. from noon to 7 p.m.
+Tuesdays through Saturdays and 2 p.m. to 7 p.m. on Sundays.

-New Port Arthur construction coming along
+NEWS PHOTO — New Port Arthur construction coming along

 Construction of Take 5 Oil Change is starting to take shape in the 4600 block of FM 365 in Port... read more